nastyox/Rando.js/README.md

    // an array of integers from 5 through 10 in random order

    randoSequence(["eeny", "meeny", "miny", "moe"])
-   // array of {index:..., value:...} objects representing the values of the provided array in random order
+   // an array of {index:..., value:...} objects representing the values of the provided array in random order

    randoSequence({species: "mouse", blind: true, count: 3})
-   // array of {key:..., value:...} objects representing the properties of the provided object in random order
+   // an array of {key:..., value:...} objects representing the properties of the provided object in random order

    randoSequence($("input"))
-   // array of {index:..., value:...} objects representing a jQuery elements from the provided jQuery element set in random order
+   // an array of {index:..., value:...} objects representing a jQuery elements from the provided jQuery element set in random order

    randoSequence("Good gravy!")
-   // the characters of the provided string in random order
+   // an array of the characters of the provided string in random order

    randoSequence(null)
    // ANY invalid arguments return false